-\textbf{Gaussian 1D mixture toy example. } We start by considering a simple one-dimensional mixture model in which the local unnormalized local posteriors $p_{k}(\theta) = p_0(\theta) \exp(-\alpha^{-1} L_k (\theta))$ at each agent are $\tilde{p}_1(\theta) = p_0 (\theta)\mathcal{N}(\theta|1, 4)$ and $\tilde{p}_2(\theta) = p_0 (\theta)(\mathcal{N}(\theta|-3, 1) + \mathcal{N}(\theta|3, 2))$ and the prior $p_0 (\theta)$ is uniform over $[-6, 6]$, i.e., $p_0 (\theta) = \mathcal{U}(\theta|-6,6)$.
+\textbf{Gaussian 1D mixture toy example. } We start by considering a simple one-dimensional mixture model in which the local unnormalized local posteriors $p_{k}(\theta) = p_0(\theta) \exp(-\alpha^{-1} L_k (\theta))$ at each agent $k$ are defined as $p_1(\theta) = p_0 (\theta)\mathcal{N}(\theta|1, 4)$ and $p_2(\theta) = p_0 (\theta)(\mathcal{N}(\theta|-3, 1) + \mathcal{N}(\theta|3, 2))$ and the prior $p_0 (\theta)$ is uniform over $[-6, 6]$, i.e., $p_0 (\theta) = \mathcal{U}(\theta|-6,6)$.
 The local posteriors are shown in Fig. \ref{fig:mixture_toy} as dashed lines, along with the global posterior $q_{opt}(\theta) \propto \tilde{q}_{opt}(\theta)$ in (\ref{eq:exact_posterior}), which is represented as a shaded area.
 We fix the number of particles to $N=200$.
-The approximate posteriors obtained from the KDE over the global particles are plotted in Fig. \ref{fig:mixture_toy} as solid lines, where the upper row corresponds to \ac{SVGD} and the bottom row to \ac{DSVGD}.
-It can be observed that at each global iteration, the global posterior updated by DSVGD integrates the local likelihood of the scheduled agent, while still preserving information about the likelihood of the other agent from prior iterates, until (approximate) convergence to the true global posterior $q_{opt}$, which is a normalized version of $\tilde{q}_{opt}$ in (\ref{eq:exact_posterior}), is reached.
+The approximate posteriors obtained from the KDE over the global particles are plotted in Fig. \ref{fig:mixture_toy} as solid lines.
+It can be observed that at each round, the global posterior updated by DSVGD integrates the local likelihood of the scheduled agent, while still preserving information about the likelihood of the other agent from prior iterates, until (approximate) convergence to the true global posterior $q_{opt}$, which is a normalized version of $\tilde{q}_{opt}$ in (\ref{eq:exact_posterior}), is reached.
 Finally, in Fig. \ref{fig:KL_global_iter_main}, we plot the KL divergence between $q(\theta)$ and $q_{opt}(\theta)$ as a function of the number of rounds.
 Both \ac{U-DSVGD} and \ac{DSVGD} exhibit similar behaviour, converging to \ac{SVGD} and outperforming the parametric counterparts \ac{PVI} and \ac{GVI} \citep{PVI}.